-INSTRUCTIONS AND INFORMATION SPECIFIC TO SURVEY QUESTIONS For those retail customers that are provided data concerning the amount and frequency of their electricity use which is measured at least hourly, please provide the number of customers who have the capability to receive these data (whether or not they actually do so) under each of the following methods: Via the Internet - the customer can view its electricity use information by time period, on the Internet on a site provided by your entity or by another entity contracted by your company to provide the information.
-Q4 • On their bills/invoices - the customer is provided with its electricity use information by time interval on its utility bill or invoice. • Via a display unit (for example, an in-home display monitor) - the customer can view or access its electricity use information directly through a network or through a specific device connected to the metering network.
+For those retail customers that are provided data concerning the amount and frequency of their electricity use which is measured at least hourly, please provide the number of customers who have the capability to receive these data (whether or not they actually do so) under each of the following methods:

+• Via the Internet - the customer can view its electricity use information by time period, on the Internet on a site provided by your entity or by another entity contracted by your company to provide the information.

+- On their bills/invoices the customer is provided with its electricity use information by time interval on its utility bill or invoice. - Via a display unit (for example, an in-home display monitor) the customer can view or access its electricity use information directly through a network or through a specific device connected to the metering network.
 This category does not include meters which have the capability of being read (e.g., through pulse output or TCP/IP) where an external display has not been provided.

-Q5 Provide your entity's demand response programs and time-based rates/tariffs that were not in use during 2009 but that are planned to begin during each of the calendar periods 2010, 2011-2012, and 2013-2015 for each program type listed.
+Provide your entity's demand response programs and time-based rates/tariffs that were not in use during 2011 but that are planned to begin during each of the calendar periods 2012, 2013-2014, and 2015-2017 for each program type listed.
 Enter the number of programs planned for each time period, and the expected potential peak reduction or, for the periods that span more than one year, the average expected potential peak reduction in megawatts.
+Only list programs in the year in which they are planned to begin.
+Do not list a program in more than one time period.
 If your program type is not listed, select "other (describe below)" and briefly describe the "other" program type and provide the expected potential peak reduction or, for the periods that span more than one year, the average expected potential peak reduction in megawatts.
 Optionally, describe the method(s) used to estimate the potential peak reductions you entered for the planned programs.

-Please provide information for each NERC regional entity /state combination in which the entity operated in the year 2009.
+Please provide information for each NERC regional entity/state combination in which the entity operated in the year 2011.

 Step 1.
 Choose a NERC regional entity in which your entity operated from the drop-down menu provided.
 If your entity operates in Alaska or Hawaii, choose Alaska or Hawaii.

-Q6 Step 2.
-For the selected NERC regional entity , choose a state in which your entity operated from the drop-down list.
+Step 2.
+For the selected NERC regional entity, choose a state in which your entity operated from the drop-down list.

 Step 3.
 Repeat steps 1 and 2 for each combination of NERC regional entity and state in which your entity operated.
 For example, if your entity operated in the Midwest Reliability Organization (MRO) in the states of North Dakota and Minnesota, fill in one row with MRO and ND, then fill in another row with MRO and MN.

 Paper filers note: please list the appropriate combinations in rows on a copy of this page, using additional pages if needed.

-Form Approved OMB No. 1902-0251 Expires: 03/31/2013

-INSTRUCTIONS AND INFORMATION SPECIFIC TO SURVEY QUESTIONS Q7 Provide your entity's number of retail customers by customer sector for the corresponding NERC regional entity /state combination selected in Question 6.
-If your entity does not serve retail customers in a NERC regional entity /state, leave the fields in that row blank.
+Provide your entity's number of retail customers by customer sector for the corresponding NERC regional entity/state combination selected in Question 6.
+If your entity does not serve retail customers in a NERC regional entity/state, leave the fields in that row blank.